logo-2 Language Industries Back

 Why having an ERP roadmap is important:

-• ERP is not a one-of, but a long-term strategy that takes careful consideration.
+• ERP is not a one-off, but a long-term strategy that takes careful consideration.

 • By setting up an ERP roadmap, you align business and IT.